 What colors do swan-neck mosaic lamps come in?

-Does a swan-neck lamp come with a bulb?
+Does the swan-neck lamp arrive ready to use with a bulb included?

-Mosaic Age ships within the United States, typically dispatching in 1–2 business days with delivery in about 2–5 days.
-Questions before you buy?
-Reach us via our contact page.
+Mosaic Age ships from within the United States, typically dispatching in 1–2 business days with delivery in about 2–5 days.
+There is no overseas transit wait — the lamps are stocked and fulfilled domestically, so a handmade mosaic glass lamp can realistically arrive the same week you place your order.